bmosoluciones/now-lms/docs/db.md

 ### SQLite

-[SQLite](https://www.sqlite.org/index.html) works out of the box and if the default option for development, if you want to use the sytem to serve a small amount of user SQLite will work fine, but many hosting options do not provide access to persisten storage out of the box so many tines you will need a separate database host to save your data.
+[SQLite](https://www.sqlite.org/index.html) works out of the box and if the default option for development, if you want to use the sytem to serve a small amount of users SQLite will work fine, but many hosting options that do not provide access to persisten storage in the file system so many tines you will need a separate database host to save your data.

 If not other database service if defined in the configuration NOW - LMS will default to a local SQLite database: